coneco-lab/modified-ant/task-and-eeg/docs/neurone-triggers.md

 ### Relationship between pin number and event code

 All parallel port connections implement a map between a pin's identity and the code that the signal sent through it is assigned on the receiving machine (i.e., the name of the corresponding marker on the EEG trace).
-Our montage[1] is tailored to the proprietary EEG hardware that we use (Bittium NeurOne) and  is as follows:
+Our montage[1] is tailored to the proprietary EEG system that we use (Bittium NeurOne) and  is as follows:

 | Stimulus PC output (DB25 connector) | Corresponding EEG system input (DB15 connector) |
 |-------------------------------------|-------------------------------------------------|